 We have the power to say the right thing in any situation – why don’t we?

-Like other things, we don’t know the formula, and doubt our choices.
+Like other things, when we don’t know the formula, we doubt any choice we think.

 Confidence comes from knowing what we do will work.